Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Packers games this season feature an average total of 48.6 points, a number 1.1 points higher than Sunday's over/under.

-- The 46.5-point over/under for this game is 3.8 points below the 50.3 points per game average total in Vikings games this season.
+- The 47.5-point total for this game is 2.8 points below the 50.3 points per game average total in Vikings games this season.

 Packers stats and trends

-- So far this season, the Packers have been installed as favorites by a 1-point margin or more seven times and are 6-1 ATS in those contests.
+- The Packers have been favored by 1.5 points or more seven times this season and are 6-1 ATS in those games.

-- Green Bay's games this year have gone over the total in only two out of 10 opportunities (20%).

-- The Packers average 21.6 points per game, comparable to the 23.4 per matchup the Vikings surrender.
+- The Packers rack up 21.6 points per game, comparable to the 23.4 per outing the Vikings surrender.

-- Green Bay is 7-0 against the spread and 7-0 overall this season when the team scores more than 23.4 points.

-- Green Bay is 2-0 against the spread and 2-0 overall when the team picks up over 369.1 yards.
+- When Green Bay totals more than 369.1 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Packers have nine turnovers, three fewer than the Vikings have takeaways (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.